Anders Behring Breivik: Forums and YouTube

-Manifesto: 2083: A European Declaration of Independence
+Manifesto – 2083: A European Declaration of Independence

 Content

 Breivik prepared a document titled 2083: A European Declaration of Independence.
 It runs to 1,518 pages and is credited to "Andrew Berwick" (an Anglicization of Breivik's name).
+In it, he cites the purported Napoleon quote, "He who saves his country, violates no law," as justification for the attacks.
 Breivik admitted in court that it was mostly other people's writings he had copied and pasted from different websites.

 The file was e-mailed to 1,003 addresses about 90 minutes before the bomb blast in Oslo.
-The document describes two years of preparation of unspecified attacks, supposedly planned for late 2011, involving a rented Volkswagen Crafter van (small enough not to require a truck driving licence) loaded with 1160 kg of ammonium nitrate/fuel oil explosive (ANFO), a Ruger Mini-14 semi-automatic rifle, a Glock 34 pistol, personal armour including a shield, caltrops, and police insignias.
-It reported Breivik spent thousands of hours gathering email addresses from Facebook for distribution of the document, and that he rented a farm as a cover for a fake farming company buying fertilizer (3 tons for producing explosives and 3 tons of a harmless kind to avoid suspicion) and as a lab.
+The document describes two years of preparation of unspecified attacks, supposedly planned for late 2011, involving a rented Volkswagen Crafter van (small enough not to require a truck driving licence) loaded with 1160 kg of ammonium nitrate/fuel oil explosive (ANFO), a Ruger Mini-14 semi-automatic rifle, a Glock 34 pistol, personal armour (including a shield), caltrops, and police insignias.
+It reported Breivik spent thousands of hours gathering email addresses from Facebook for distribution of the document, and that he rented a farm as a cover for a fake farming company buying fertilizer (three tons for producing explosives and three tons of a harmless kind to avoid suspicion) and as a lab.
 It describes burying a crate with the armour in the woods in July 2010, collecting it on 4 July 2011, and abandoning his plan to replace it with survival gear because he did not have a second pistol.
 It also expresses support for far-right groups such as the English Defence League and paramilitaries such as the Scorpions in Serbia.